awsdocs/amazon-redshift-developer-guide/doc_source/r_LISTAGG.md

 For each group in a query, the LISTAGG aggregate function orders the rows for that group according to the ORDER BY expression, then concatenates the values into a single string\.

+LISTAGG is a compute\-node only function\.
+The function returns an error if the query doesn't reference a user\-defined table or Amazon Redshift system table\.

 ## Syntax<a name="r_LISTAGG-synopsis"></a>

 ```